cn0047/stash/ed/ruby/README.md

 Protected method, may be called by any instance of the defining class or its subclasses.
 If a method is private, it may be called only within the context of the calling object.

+`self` may refer to the parent class or may refer to a particular instance of a class.
+Inside class `self` refers to class name.
+From outside `self.class` refers to class name.

 ## Hash